 Proud Boys leader Enrique Tarrio released, ordered to stay away from DC

-WASHINGTON - One day after his arrest for allegedly vandalizing a church’s Black Lives Matter banner, Proud Boys leader Enrique Tarrio was ordered to "stay away from D.C."
+WASHINGTON (FOX 5 DC) - One day after his arrest for allegedly vandalizing a church’s Black Lives Matter banner, Proud Boys leader Enrique Tarrio was ordered to "stay away from D.C."

 The remote appearance on Tuesday arrived on the eve of protests against the results of the 2020 election.